-The instrument can point out an Open door alarm activated by the digital input with the function programmed as: $i \cdot \Box F = 1, 2 \text{ or } 3.$

-When the digital input is activated the instrument shows $\circ P$ alternated to the variable set at parameter i.ds.
-Elapsed the delay programmed at parameter A.oA, the instrument signals the alarm activating the configured alarm output (buzzer/ouput), lighting up the $\triangle$ LED while continues displaying the label oP.
-At the intervention of the open door alarm the inhibited output are immediately reactivated (fans or fans + compressor).
+The instrument can point out an Open door alarm activated by the digital input with the function programmed as: $i \cdot \Box F = 1, 2 \text{ or } 3.$ programmed at parameter A.oA, the instrument signals the alarm via the activation of the configured alarm output (buzzer/ouput), powering up the $\Delta$ LED while continues displaying the label oP.
+At the intervention of the open door alarm the inhibited outputs are immediately reactivated (fans or fans + compressor).